Spinach E. Coli Contamination

 If you suspect that you or someone you know may have contracted an illness due to consumption of contaminated spinach, especially spinach that was recalled for contamination with E. coli O157:H7, you need a lawyer with experience dealing with food poisoning cases.
 If a subsequent investigation confirms your suspicions, the victims may be entitled to adequate compensation for all injuries and harm caused by the tainted spinach.

-The Texas Food Contamination Injury Lawyers at Hill Law Firm work hard to protect clients from harmful food products, such as spinach that has been contaminated with E. coli O157:H7 bacteria.
+The Texas Food Contamination Injury Lawyer at Hill Law Firm work hard to protect clients from harmful food products, such as spinach that has been contaminated with E. coli O157:H7 bacteria.
 If you or someone you know may have consumed such products, you may have a legal claim.
-Contact the Houston and San Antonio, Texas Trial Attorneys at Hill Law Firm to discuss your legal options.
+Contact the San Antonio, Texas Trial Attorney at Hill Law Firm to discuss your legal options.